Helping young people • Being a leader • Making a difference

 - May also prepare students for careers in related fields such as physical therapy, sports management, sports psychology, coaching, etc.

-- EDU 201 includes 30 hours of clinical field experience.
+- EDU 201, Introduction to Education, which includes 30 hours of clinical field experience.

-For those interested in working in early childhood care and education, learn more about LLCC Early Childhood Education.
+For those interested in working in early childhood care and education, learn more about the degree and certificate programs available in LLCC Early Childhood Education.

 Investment in Your Future